Top 6 Red Dot Magnifiers in 2025 – Ranked by a Marine

 If you already know all about magnifiers, go ahead and skip this section and go straight to the reviews!

-EOTech Magnifier and EOTECH Red Dot Sight Setup
+EOTech Magnifier and EOTech Red Dot Sight Setup

 EOTech Red Dot and EOTech Magnifier Setup